zhezhouzz/ADT-Lemma-Discovery/artifact-instructions.md

 * `init.sh`: a script initialize the parser and lexer.
 * `evaluation_tool.py`: a script for benchmarks evaluation and visualization.
 * `auto_visualization.sh`: a script generate the tables and figures in the paper.

-TODO: Annotate the basic layout of the artifact code.